CIMR-Algos/SeaIceDrift_ATBD_v2/book/_build/html/_sources/baseline_algorithm_definition.md

 #### Remap Level-1b brightness temperatures to the EASE2 image grids

-The Level-1b data (brightness temperature at Ku-V, Ku-H, Ka-V, Ka-H) are remapped onto the EASE2 image grids `nh_ease2-005` and `sh_ease2-005`.
+The Level-1b data (brightness temperature at K-V, K-H, Ka-V, Ka-H) are remapped onto the EASE2 image grids `nh_ease2-005` and `sh_ease2-005`.
 The forward and backward scans are remapped independently.

 A *valid time* is associated to the remapped imagery.
-It can be defined as the mean time of all the Level-1b samples remapped onto the image grid or the time of the observation closest to the (north or south pole).
+It can be defined as the mean time of all the Level-1b samples remapped onto the image grid or the time of the observation closest to the (North or South Pole).
-The exact definition is not critical, neither is the accuracy, so that a single valid time is associated to all 8 remapped imagery bands in the northern hemisphere, and a single (different) time to the 8 remapped imagery bands i nthe southern hemisphere.
+The exact definition is not critical, neither is the accuracy, so that a single valid time is associated to all 8 remapped imagery bands in the Northern Hemisphere, and a single (different) time to the 8 remapped imagery bands in the Southern Hemisphere.

 ##### Mathematical description

 Remapping is the process of computing the Level-1b brightness temperature onto a regular Earth-based grid.
 The values in the image grid can generally be described as a weighted sum of the values in the Level-1b swath projection.
-The mathematical description is TBD and will depend on the selected remapping strategy (TBD for v2 ATBD).
+The mathematical description is TBD and will depend on the selected remapping strategy.

 ##### Input data

 The latitude and longitude of the image grids `nh_ease2-005` and `sh_ease2-005`.

-The Level-1b brightness temperatures of all samples in the  input Level-1b file, splitted in a forward and a backward scan.
+The Level-1b brightness temperatures of all samples in the input Level-1b file, split in a forward and a backward scan.

 ##### Output data